Ready, Set, Sprint!

 After these interviews, we did a round of affinity-mapping with our notes and discovered some valuable insights that would heavily influence the direction of the rest of the sprint.

-Inspired by the recent release of Spotify.me which showcases the amount of data Spotify has on its users, we ended up moving forward with a concept that seemed promising:
+Inspired by the recent release of Spotify.me which showcases the amount of data Spotify has on its users, we ended up moving forward with the concept that seemed the most promising:

 A way for friends to source music from those around them seamlessly through their Spotify data.

 On the third day, we went back to brainstorming, but this time for how we could potentially test this idea with a concept that adhered to the first principles of the idea.